tmobile/percy-cake/README.md

 ## How it works

-[Material components](https://material.angular.io/components/categories) are used extensively to build UI interface. [@ngrx](http://ngrx.github.io/) is used for reactive state management for the app.
+[Material components](https://material.angular.io/components/categories) are used extensively to build UI interface. [@ngrx](http://ngrx.github.io/) is used for reactive state management of the UI.

 [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) is used to clone remote git repo and commit changes.
 Repo files and draft changes are all saved in browser by using [BrowserFS](https://github.com/jvilk/BrowserFS) which simulates a file system (with IndexedDB as underlying storage).